Bengali ghugni recipe – learn how to make delicious Kolkata street style Bengali motor korai ghugni at home with step-by-step pictures.

 - I cook it in mustard oil to keep its Bengali flavours intact.
 Though you may use vegetable oil too.

-Serve it in breakfast with ruti (roti), luchi(poori), porota (paratha), koraishutir kochuri (green peas kachori), dal puri (daal stuffed poori) or even with Pauruti or muri.
+Serve ghugni in breakfast with ruti (roti), Luchi (Bengali poori), porota (paratha), koraishutir kochuri (green peas kachori), dal puri (daal stuffed poori) or even with Pauruti or muri.
 Or serve it as chaat by garnishing it with chopped onion, coriander, green chilli, a sprinkle of bhaja masala and lime juice or tamarind pulp.

-Frequently asked questions
+Frequently asked questions about this recipe

 What are dry white peas?

 Dried white peas are nothing but dry green peas.
 When green peas get ripe and turn yellow, then make it dry to get white peas.
-It is also known as gota matar dal or motor korai or ghugni’r korai in our bengali cuisine.
+It is also known as gota matar dal or motor korai or ghugni’r korai in our Bengali cuisine.

 What is split yellow peas?